Library Systems Update

 Interlibrary Loans:

-Advanced functionality will improve automated and streamlined processing to supply article and book requests from other libraries.
-UoM staff and students will be able to submit borrowing requests from other institutions via the new library platform.
-The launch date for Inter-library Loan borrowing is 23 June 2026.
+Advanced functionality will streamline the process to supply article and book requests from other libraries.
+University of Melbourne staff and students can now submit borrowing requests from other institutions via the new library platform.
+For more information visit the Interlibrary Loans webpages.

 -